-Here's why most people should buy a Chromebook
+Here's why most laptop buyers should get a Chromebook

 Google regularly updates the OS for security and adding new features and installs are quick and painless.
 In fact, Google just announced several new tools and updates to celebrate its 10th anniversary.
 And if you're an Android user, there's even more reason to pick up a Chromebook.
 Google added a Phone Hub feature that makes it easier than ever for the two devices to work together.

 There is one thing to be aware of with regards to updates.
-Google Chrome devices have an Auto Update Expiration (AUE) date.
-Non-Google hardware is only supported for so long before it stops receiving updates.
-Seven years to be exact.
+Google Chrome devices have an Auto Update Expiration date.
+Non-Google hardware is only supported for so long before it stops receiving updates; seven years to be exact.
 The Samsung Galaxy Chromebook 2 pictured above was just released and has an AUE of June 2028.
 Google maintains a list of AUE dates for all models and it's definitely worth checking before you buy a Chromebook.

 When you should keep searching